AstroHeyang/learnCandCpp/README.md

-# learngit
+# learngC
-This repository is used to learn Git
+This repository is used to learn C language